forwardemail/free-email-forwarding/README.md

 **2.** Set (and customize) the following DNS TXT records on your domain name:

 > If you are forwarding all emails from your domain, (`all@niftylettuce.com`, `hello@niftylettuce.com`, etc) to a specific address `niftylettuce@gmail.com`:
+>
+> **Make sure to replace the values below in the "Value/Answer/Destination" column with your own email address!
+Do not leave it as-is, otherwise I will get your forwarded emails!**

 | Name/Host/Alias    |  TTL | Record Type | Value/Answer/Destination               |
 | ------------------ | :--: | ----------- | -------------------------------------- |